eliastortillas/mta_turnstile/README.md

 ![](turnstile_files/figure-gfm/unnamed-chunk-7-1.png)<!-- -->

-Now we’re going to combine the the income-geolocated data from Sam.
+Now I’m going to combine the the income-geolocated data from Sam.
 Also going to read in the full cleaned up data, mta\_cleanr.
 (I just did this to save time compiling on my computer)